Vehicle rental insurance in Vietnam — motorbike, car, scooter

 Common pitfalls

 - Assuming the shop's "insurance fee" is real insurance.
-It is usually an informal damage-liability cap with no regulatory backing.
+It is typically an informal damage-liability cap with no regulatory backing.

 - Not checking your travel policy's licence clause before renting.
-This is the single most common cause of denied medical claims.
+This is among the most common causes of denied medical claims.

 - Surrendering your passport as deposit.
-Negotiate a cash deposit and photocopy instead wherever possible.
+Negotiate a cash deposit and photocopy where possible; this arrangement reduces risk.

 - Riding above your policy's engine-size limit.
-125cc is a common threshold but varies by insurer — check yours.
+125cc is a common threshold but varies by insurer — verify yours before renting.

 - Not photographing existing damage.
-Pre-existing scratches become disputed on return with regularity.
+Pre-existing scratches can become disputed on return — documentation helps.

 - Assuming theft is covered.
-Most shop-level "protection" fees explicitly exclude theft.
-Most travel policies also exclude it unless the vehicle was locked and secured.
+Many shop-level "protection" fees exclude theft.
+Travel policies may also exclude it unless the vehicle was locked and secured — check your terms.

 This page is for general information only and is not legal, medical, or insurance advice.
 Policy terms change; verify current terms directly with your insurer before making any decision.